bicklab/il17ra/README.md

-# Genetically predicted interleukin-17-receptor-A abrogates risk of cardiovascular disease in JAK2 clonal hematopoiesis.
+#  The atheroprotective role of interleukin-17-receptor-A signaling in JAK2 clonal hematopoiesis.

 ## Calculation for genetically predicted IL-17RA levels
 We calculated genetically predicted scores of IL-17RA expression using 76 variants from a model trained with Somalogic protein measurements from the INTERVAL study (OPGS000019)